Wednesday, October 2, 2024

 On Linux, you need to install libmsquic to enable QUIC protocol support.
 You can install it using Microsoft Software Repository for Linux.
 You can follow the instructions given in the link to add the software repository on your distro as shown in examples below:

-• Ubuntu 22.04
+• Ubuntu

-sudo apt-get update
+sudo apt update

-• Raspberry Pi OS
+• Debian / Raspberry Pi OS

-sudo apt-get update
+sudo apt update

 Once you have the Microsoft Software Repository installed on your distro, you can proceed to install libmsquic library as shown below:

-sudo apt-get install libmsquic -y
+sudo apt install libmsquic -y

 Now restart the DNS server so that it loads the newly installed libmsquic library.
 Once the DNS server is available, you can use the DNS-over-QUIC protocol with forwarder or conditional forwarder configuration, or with the DNS Client tab in the DNS server web console.
 If you wish to run your own DNS-over-QUIC service, you can enable it from the Settings > Optional Protocols section similar to how you would enable the other encrypted DNS protocols.